 To ensure appropriate color contrast throughout the system, the color tokens have been designed with specific pairings in mind.
 This includes a series of "on" colors for certain concepts.
 These colors denote which color tokens they may be paired with.
 "On" colors should only be used with their referenced "surface" token.
 For example,

 jh-color-content-primary-enabled.
 This ensures proper color contrast ratios and predictable theming results.

 Many of the color aliases include colors for hover and active states.
 This allows all of the content-based colors—as well as several other color concepts—to be used in both static and interactive situations.
 By default, the states are stepped in increments of 50 to provide enough of a visual difference when the state changes while ensuring appropriate color contrast with the corresponding "on" colors.
 However, as with all of the color tokens, the state colors can be adjusted as needed.

 Selected states are also available for container colors to denote when an item within the container has been selected.

 With few exceptions, the default colors are completely opaque.
 This is by design to ensure predictable contrast between backgrounds and content.
-However, a pre-defined ten-step opacity scale is available for use to adjust the opacity of colors and elements as appropriate.
+However, a pre-defined eleven-step opacity scale is available for use to adjust the opacity of colors and elements as appropriate.